mahmoud/sedimental/entries/tech_refresh.md

 outage](https://www.zdnet.com/article/aws-outage-impacts-thousands-of-online-services/)
 Thanksgiving week.
 At this point we were ahead of schedule, and enough confidence had been built in our fast-fix workflow that we didn’t need our original holiday testing windows.
-And for that, mmany thanks were given.
+And for that, many thanks were given.

 We kept at the fast-fix crank until we were done.
 Done isn't when the new system has no errors, it's when traffic on the new system has